tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    Data flow in the dowlink between the internet and the UE

+Downlink Ipv4 packets are generated from a generic remote host, and addressed to one of the UE device.
+Internet routing will take care of forwarding the packet to the generic NetDevice of the SGW/PGW node which is connected to the internet (this is the Gi interface according to 3GPP terminology).
+The SGW/PGW has a VirtualNetDevice which is assigned the gateway IP address of the UE subnet; hence, static routing rules will cause the incoming packet from the internet to be routed through this VirtualNetDevice.
+Such device starts the GTP/UDP/IP tunneling procedure, by forwarding the packet to a dedicated application in the SGW/PGW  node which is called EpcSgwPgwApplication.
+This application does the following operations:

+ #. it determines the eNB node to which the UE is attached, by looking
+    at the IP destination address (which is the address of the UE);
+ #. it classifies the packet using Traffic Flow Templates (TFTs) to
+    identify to which EPS Bearer it belongs.
+EPS bearers have a one-to-one mapping to S1-U Bearers, so this operation returns the GTP-U Tunnel Endpoint Identifier  (TEID) to which the packet belongs;
+ #. it adds the corresponding GTP-U protocol header to the packet;
+ #. finally, it sends the packet over an UDP socket to the S1-U
+    point-to-point NetDevice, addressed to the eNB to which the UE is attached.

+As a consequence, the end-to-end IP packet with newly added IP, UDP and GTP headers is sent through one of the S1 links to the eNB, where it is received and delivered locally (as the destination address of the outmost IP header matches the eNB IP address).
+The local delivery process will forward the packet, via an UDP socket, to a dedicated application called EpcEnbApplication.
+This application then performs the following operations:

+ #. it removes the GTP header and retrieves the TEID which is
+    contained in it;
+ #. leveraging on the one-to-one mapping between S1-U bearers and
+    Radio Bearers (which is a 3GPP requirement), it determines the Radio Bearer ID (RBID) to which the packet belongs;
+ #. it records the RBID in a Tag, which is added to the packet;
+ #. it forwards the packet to the LteEnbNetDevice of the eNB node via
+    a raw packet socket

+Note that at this point the outmost header of the packet is the end-to-end IP header (since the IP/UDP/GTP headers of the S1 protocol stack have been stripped upon reception by the eNB).
+Upon reception of the packet from the EpcEnbApplication, the LteEnbNetDevice will retrieve the RBID from the corresponding Tag, and based on the RBID will determine the Radio Bearer instance (and the corresponding PDCP and RLC protocol instances) which are then used to forward the packet to the UE over the LTE radio interface.
+Finally, the LteUeNetDevice of the UE will receive the packet, and delivery it locally to the IP protocol stack, which will in turn delivery it to the application of the UE, which is the end point of the downlink communication.

+The case of the downlink is depicted in Figure :ref:`fig-epc-data-flow-dl`.

 .. _fig-epc-data-flow-ul:

 .. figure:: figures/epc-data-flow-ul.*
    :align: center

    Data flow in the uplink between the UE and the internet

+Uplink IP packets are generated by a generic application inside the UE and forwarded the local TCP/IP stack to the LteUeNetDevice of the UE.
+The LteUeNetDevice then performs the following operations:

+ #. it classifies the packet using TFTs and determines the
+    Radio Bearer to which the packet belongs (and the corresponding RBID);
+ #. it identifies the corresponding PDCP protocol instance which is
+    the entry point of the LTE Radio Protocol stack for this packet;
+ #. it sends the packet to the eNB over the LTE Radio Protocol stack.
+    so that it reaches the eNB.

+The eNB receives the packet via its LteEnbNetDevice.
+Since there is a single PDCP and RLC protocol instance for each Radio Bearer, the LteEnbNetDevice is able to determine the RBID of the packet.
+This RBID is then recorded onto a specific Tag, which is added to the packet.
+The LteEnbNetDevice then forwards the packet to the EpcEnbApplication via a raw packet socket.

+Upon receiving the packet, the EpcEnbApplication performs the following operations:

+ #. it retrieves the RBID from the corresponding Tag in the packet;
+ #. it determines the corresponding EPS Bearer instance and GTP-U TEID by
+  leveraging on the one-to-one mapping between S1-U bearers and Radio Bearers;
+ #. it adds a GTP-U header on the packet, with the determined TEID;
+ #. it sends the packet to the SGW/PGW node via the UDP socket
+  connected to the S1-U point-to-point net device.

+At this point, the packet contains the S1-U IP, UDP and GTP headers in addition to the original end-to-end IP header.
+When the packet is received by the corresponding S1-U point-to-point NetDevice of the SGW/PGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
+The local delivery process will forward the packet to the EpcSgwPgwApplication via the correponding UDP socket.
+The EpcSgwPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
+At this point, the outmost header of the packet is the end-to-end IP header.
+Hence, if the destination address within this header is a remote host on the internet, the packet is sent to the internet via the corresponding NetDevice of the SGW/PGW.
+In the event that the packet is addressed to another UE, the IP stack of the SGW/PGW will redirect the packet again to the VirtualNetDevice, and the packet will go through the dowlink delivery process in order to reach its destination UE.